Dietary Interventions for PCOS: One Size Doesn’t Fit All

 The truth is that most women with PCOS would benefit from some simple dietary changes, but the extent of the changes needed depends on the individual, not simply on her diagnosis.

-And it’s also important to say that many women with PCOS are very restrictive in their food choices, which can increase physical stress, which can also drive PCOS symptoms.
+It’s also important to note that many women with PCOS are very restrictive in their food choices, which can increase physical stress... which can further drive PCOS symptoms.

 Some women need a more regulated diet, and some need a more liberalized diet.
 The person who can determine this best is the woman herself.
 So, don’t assume that “dietary changes” automatically means more restrictions, because it might actually mean more freedoms!